jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![From the Contoso.Apps.SportsLeague.Web right-click menu, Publish is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image202.png "Solution Explorer")

-3. Click **Publish** again when the Publish dialog appears
+3. Click **Publish** again when the Publish dialog appears.

-    Launch a browser **outside of Visual Studio** for testing if the page is loaded in Visual Studio
+    Launch a browser **outside of Visual Studio** for testing if the page is loaded in Visual Studio.

 4. Click a few links on the published E-Commerce website, and submit several orders to generate some sample telemetry.